 Locals say they expect to see Murkowski, who has a house in town, during the Fourth of July recess, and they’re ready to give her their thoughts on the health care reform.

-A note from Murkowski hangs next to Buck’s desk and it was Murkowski’s late predecessor as senior senator from the state, Ted Stevens, who helped secure the funding to get the facility off the ground in 2004.
+A note from Murkowski hangs next to Buck’s desk and it was Murkowski’s late predecessor, Sen. Ted Stevens, who helped secure the funding to get the facility off the ground in 2004.
 Buck said she felt Murkowski would reach the right conclusion eventually.

 “It’s a really cool model of health care delivery in Alaska,” she said.
 “To be able to have places like this little clinic in a town like this.
 It would be a bummer for that to go away.”

 Girdwood is a 45-minute drive from Anchorage, meaning that residents could elect to drive to the state’s largest city if the clinic paired back its services.
-But Buck notes that this is not always straightforward: Avalanches in winter will periodically block off chunks of the Seward Highway, which connects the Kenai Peninsula with Anchorage.
-This means that for hours, or even several days, passage is impossible.
+But Buck notes that this is not always easy: Avalanches during winter months periodically block off chunks of the Seward Highway, which connects the Kenai Peninsula with Anchorage.
+Passage can be blocked for hours, or even several days.

-Alaska is unique, as half of its population resides in the Anchorage metropolitan area.
+Alaska is unique, in that half of its population resides in a single city, the Anchorage metropolitan area.
 But the other 50 percent comprise the rest of the state, and many of those communities are not connected to the more populated areas by road.
-Overall, the state is twice as large as Texas, the next-largest state and one that also has 37 times more residents.
+The state is twice as large as Texas, the next-largest state and one that also has 37 times more residents.
 (Both states have the same number of U.S. senators, however.)

-Buck and Craig Ambrosiani, executive director of the Seward Community Health Clinic, a town two hours south of Girdwood, both note that they are lucky to be on a roadway at all.
+Buck and her colleague Craig Ambrosiani, executive director of the Seward Community Health Clinic, a town two hours south of Girdwood, both note that they are lucky to be on a roadway at all.
 In the summer, cruise ships dock in Seward’s port and tourists flood the tiny downtown area.
-But the rest of the area is more industrial, with seasonal fishing as a top industry.
+But the rest of the area is more industrial, with seasonal fishing being a top industry.